cullenr/wasm-analysis/README.md

 ```
 ## WAT from WASM

-Note the type section which is not present in the original WAT. wat2wasm output:
+Note the type section which is not present in the original WAT.
+The wat2wasm
+output below also contains comments indicating the indicies that link the type
+and func elements; `(;` and `;)` delimit block comments.

 ```
 (module